3123MtOlympus/londochristophe/README.md

 I am a Full Stack Web Developer with a passion for developing new ideas.
 I love working on innovative projects and exploring new technologies.
 Currently, I am a estate manager and caregiver.

 - 🔭 I’m currently working on [CurrusX](https://github.com/yourusername/CurrusX)
-- 🌱 I’m currently learning [New Technology or Skill]
-- 👯 I’m looking to collaborate on [Project or Open Source Initiative]
-- 💬 Ask me about [Your Expertise or Topics of Interest]
-- 📫 How to reach me: [Your Email or LinkedIn]
+- 📫 How to reach me: realchrislondon@gmail.com

 ## Skills